Who can use this capability

 Your export doesn't include everything.
 Groupings and summary rows are excluded, and attachments are dropped.
 To include attachments, create a backup of the sheet instead.

 To quickly locate the exported file, open the Downloads folder on your browser.
 Use the keyboard shortcut Crl+J on Windows or Command+Option+L on macOS.

 Use send as an attachment to generate recurring exports

 To send yourself or others a PDF or Excel version of your sheet or report through email on a recurring schedule, see the following help articles:

-To export any sheet or report from Smartsheet for use in Microsoft Excel, select File > Export > Export to Excel.
+To export any sheet or report from Smartsheet for use in Microsoft Excel, select File > Export > Export to Microsoft Excel.

 The exported data may not appear in Excel exactly as it does in Smartsheet.
-Here is a list of some key differences:
+Here is a list of key differences: